JosiahBessler/Genesis-Field-Theory/README.md

 ## 🔷 Contact / Contribution

 Feedback, critiques, and extensions are welcome.
-Contact Email: GenesisFieldTheory@outlook.com
+Contact Email: **GenesisFieldTheory@outlook.com**

 The intent of publicizing this repository is to allow individuals with expertise to review, test, and expand on the ideas presented here.

 If you use this material, please cite the repository and credit this project.

+---

 ## 🔷 Notes:

 In the process of rebranding due to existing uses of the acronym GenFT.
-Converting to GenesisFT.
+Converting to **GenesisFT**.
 This theoretical framework is still in development.

 --------------------------------------------------------------------------------------------------------------------------------------------

-🌌 Genesis Field Theory (GenesisFT)
+🌌 **Genesis Field Theory (GenesisFT)**

-What Is Genesis Field Theory?
+### What Is Genesis Field Theory?

 Genesis Field Theory (GenesisFT) is built on one central idea:

-“The universe always evolves toward the most stable state available.”
+> “The universe always evolves toward the most stable state available.”

 But GenesisFT extends this principle beyond ordinary physics:

-Before anything existed—before space, matter, or light—the primordial field is hypothesized to have been in a state of perfect harmony:
+Before anything existed — before space, matter, or light — the primordial field is hypothesized to have been in a state of perfect harmony:

-no waves
+- no waves

-no motion
+- no motion

-no time
+- no time

-absolute stability
+- absolute stability

 Because the primordial field contains an infinite structure, even extraordinarily rare fluctuations are permitted.
-Eventually, one such fluctuation occurred—an extremely improbable ripple that broke the perfect symmetry.
+Eventually, one such fluctuation occurred — an extremely improbable ripple that broke the perfect symmetry.

 This rupture triggered a dramatic release of dynamics (qualitatively similar to the Big Bang).
 Once broken, the universe could not return to its original state.
 It began moving toward the next most stable configuration available.

-Everything that exists today—space, time, dark matter, galaxies—arose as the universe relaxed back toward stability.
+Everything that exists today — space, time, dark matter, galaxies — arose as the universe relaxed back toward stability.

+---

-🌐 Why Stability Matters
+### 🌐 Why Stability Matters

 Examples of stability appear everywhere in everyday life:

-A marble rolls to the bottom of a bowl.
+- A marble rolls to the bottom of a bowl.

-A stretched rubber band snaps back.
+- A stretched rubber band snaps back.

-A bubble naturally forms a perfect sphere.
+- A bubble naturally forms a perfect sphere.

 GenesisFT asserts that the universe behaves the same way, but on a cosmic scale.

-The original fluctuation created countless waves in the primordial field—some stable, some unstable:
+The original fluctuation created countless waves in the primordial field — some stable, some unstable:

-Unstable modes decayed and vanished.
+- **Unstable modes** decayed and vanished

-Stable modes persisted.
+- **Stable modes** persisted

 The surviving modes gave rise to:

-dark matter
+- dark matter

-the large-scale structure of galaxies
+- the large-scale structure of galaxies

-spacetime geometry
+- spacetime geometry

-the physical laws we observe
+- the physical laws we observe

+---

-🌩️ The Big Fluctuation → Chaos → Stability
+### 🌩️ The Big Fluctuation → Chaos → Stability

 GenesisFT describes the evolution of the universe in three conceptual phases:

-1. Perfect Stability

-The primordial field is motionless and symmetric.
+1. **Perfect Stability** — The primordial field is motionless and symmetric.

-2. The Fluctuation

-A rare, spontaneous ripple breaks the perfect symmetry and releases immense energy.
+2. **The Fluctuation** — A rare, spontaneous ripple breaks the perfect symmetry and releases immense energy.

-3. The Return Toward Stability
+3. **The Return Toward Stability** —

-The universe evolves toward new stable patterns.
+   - The universe evolves toward new stable patterns.
-Unstable wave modes fade.
+   - Unstable wave modes fade.
-Stable modes survive to become matter, fields, and cosmic structure.
+   - Stable modes survive to become matter, fields, and cosmic structure.

-In this framework, dark matter is interpreted as one of the stable modes.
+In this framework, **dark matter is interpreted as one of the stable modes**.